abnerpalmeira/jubilant-dollop/README.md

 The occupied seats are stored in the database as integer values, I decided to store them in this way, to make the coding easier, since I could convert them to an airplane seat notation just using arithmetic operations.
 I also use these integers to create a matrix that represents the plane map.

+I created a json file called config.json, in this file you can adjust the airplane dimensions.

 ### Possible enhancements

 Right now the system only work with airplanes that has only one aisle.
 A good improvement would be to prepare the code to allow multiple aisle.